How to integrate Control d MCP with Claude Agent SDK

 Introduction

 This guide walks you through connecting Control d to the Claude Agent SDK using the Composio tool router.
-By the end, you'll have a working Control d agent that can list all devices connected to my account, remove a device by its id, show known access ips for my network, delete a custom dns rule from a profile through natural language commands.
+By the end, you'll have a working Control d agent that can list all devices connected to your account, remove a device by its id, show known access ips for your network through natural language commands.

 This guide will help you understand how to give your Claude Agent SDK agent real control over a Control d account through Composio's Control d MCP server.